 In cases where water temperature is continually maintained above 35°C the ideal salinity is effectively reduced by approximately 500ppm.

-For all models except PL ECO the absolute maximum salinity level for reliable chlorine production is approximately 5000ppm @ 25°C, but continued operation at this level is not recommended and water should be diluted as soon as possible to reduce the salinity.
+The absolute maximum salinity level for reliable chlorine production is approximately 5000ppm @ 25°C, but continued operation at this level is not recommended and water should be diluted^{} as soon as possible to reduce the salinity.